-&lt;sup>1 Details on survey methodology are reported by Riemer and Kroeger (2003) and DMDC (2005b).
+1 Details on survey methodology are reported by Riemer and Kroeger (2003) and DMDC (2006b).

-&lt;sup>2 Refer to DMDC (2005a) to view a screen-shot version of the survey as it appeared on the Web.
+2 Refer to DMDC (2006a) to view a screen-shot version of the survey as it appeared on the Web.

-- 2. Satisfaction-Satisfaction with aspects of military life and overall satisfaction. - 3.
-Retention-Likelihood to stay on active duty and spouse/family support to stay on active duty. - 4.
+- 2. Satisfaction-Satisfaction with aspects of the military (e.g., compensation) and overall satisfaction with the military way of life. - 3.
+Retention-Likelihood to stay on active duty, spouse/family support to stay on active duty, and commitment to serve. - 4.
 Tempo-PCS moves, days worked overtime, time away from permanent duty station, and the impact of time away on career intentions. - 5.
 Readiness-Individual and unit preparedness, and training effectiveness. - 6.
 Stress-Level of stress in work and personal life. - 7.
 Deployments Since September 11, 2001-Number of times deployed for operations, time spent away, location of deployments, days spent in a combat zone, combat involvement, deployment expectations, and stop-loss. - 8.
-Commitment-Commitment to serve. - 9.
-Housing-Satisfaction with current residence and community, rating of housing, housing description, rent and mortgage payments, utility payments, and factors in housing preference. - 10.
-Programs and Services: Availability and Satisfaction-Use of educational programs and services, English as a Second Language (ESL) services, satisfaction with on- and off-base schools, availability, usage, and satisfaction of on-base programs and services, and military-provided cultural and ethnic programs. - 11.
-Commissaries and Exchanges-Availability, use, and satisfaction, comparisons with local stores, and distance. - 12.
-Details on Deployments-Concerns while deployed for operation, financial costs associated with deployment, ways to cope with deployments, and emotional impact of deployments. - 13.
-Health Care-Satisfaction with aspects of military members' and their families' health care and dental benefits. - 14.
-Military/Civilian Comparisons-Comparisons of military to the civilian world, including promotion opportunities, hours worked, compensation, benefits, education and training, spouse education and employment opportunities, children's education, and general quality of life. - 15.
-Balancing Work Life-Frequency of maintaining work-life balance, balancing military requirements and family responsibilities, and factors that improve work-life balance.
+Impact of Deployments-Concerns while deployed, emotional/behavioral impact of deployment on service member, post-deployment support services received, emotional/behavioral impact of deployment on children, and ways children cope with deployment. - 9.
+Programs and Services-Use and satisfaction of Military OneSource and reasons for not using Military OneSource. - 10.
+Child Care-Use of child care, satisfaction with on- and off-base child care, amount spent on child care, and days missed due to lack of child care. - Spouse Employment-Time spent finding employment after PCS, ratings of qualifications and skills, income contribution to household, reasons for working part-time, description of how job was found, and importance of working. - 12.
+Education and Access to Technology-Spouse's enrollment in school and reasons for not attending, spouse's educational attainment, and family's use of home computers and Web access for on-line education courses and homework. - Compensation-Satisfaction with various forms of military compensation, importance of factors used to determine total military compensation, and military opportunities and benefits relative to non-military high school classmates. - 14.
+Financial Health-Sources of income or financial support, expected annual retirement pay, annual military earnings, annual spouse earnings, annual income from other sources, rent/mortgage payments, value of financial assets and real estate, payments on personal unsecured debt, interest